MicrosoftDocs/windows-iotcore-docs/windows-iotcore/learn-about-hardware/SoCsAndCustomBoards.md

 The BSP package includes the source code for ACPI to allow for simple hardware customizations that only require ACPI changes.

+> [!IMPORTANT]
-**IMPORTANT** If you need additional hardware customizations, such as using a specific MIPI-DSI display panel, enabling Platform Secure Boot, RF calibration and certification (eg. FCC, CE), you'll need become a Qualcomm BSP source code licensee, or to work with a provider that has access (see Experienced partners below).
+> If you need additional hardware customizations, such as using a specific MIPI-DSI display panel, enabling Platform Secure Boot, RF calibration and certification (eg. FCC, CE), you'll need become a Qualcomm BSP source code licensee, or to work with a provider that has access (see Experienced partners below).

 Recommendations:
 1. If possible, work with an experienced SoM vendor to enable customized design.